RyanDyson/reWallet/README.md

-# Crypto wallet dashboard
+# reWallet : A Simple Crypto wallet dashboard

+Originally made for a internship interview.
 Connect a crypto wallet and view your transaction history.
 Wallet address are able to be aliased by adding tags to them.

 ### Tech Stack